 The University has a range of student scholarship and bursary schemes which recognise both excellence, widening participation factors and the financial situation of our students.
 In addition to the scholarship schemes, the University has a fund to provide financial assistance to students who suffer financial hardship during their studies.
-Full details of the schemes are available at: for Undergraduates, for Postgraduates and generally.
+Full details of the schemes are available at: for Undergraduates, for Postgraduate Taught, for Doctoral and generally.

 8. Courses and units